AndyDentFree/DDD19/README.md

 # DDD19
 Key links and material for my animation session at [DDD 2019 conference][ddd] in Perth, Western Australia.

+If you just followed a link to this repository, see the [presentation slides][./slides.md].

+There will also be a bunch of other relevant pages linked here which don't appear in my 20 minute session.

 ## Authoring Tools used
 I am using a Markdown approach and based on a [Hacker news thread][hn] decided to try using [markdeck][md] which augments `reveal.hs` with a bunch of other goodies.